-FW Cook updated its compensation risk assessment most recently in February 2021 and concluded that our incentive plans, including the small changes we made for 2020 compensation, are well-aligned with sound compensation design principles and do not encourage behaviors that would create material risk for our Company.
+FW Cook updates its compensation risk assessment annually, and did so most recently in February 2022, taking into account the changes the Compensation Committee made in connection with its consideration of incentive compensation for the 2021 performance year, which changes included amendments to our recoupment policy and implementation of compensation arrangements for certain teams at Assured Investment Management, which we refer to as AssuredIM.
+FW Cook concluded that our incentive plans are well-aligned with sound compensation design principles and do not encourage behaviors that would create material risk for our Company.
 Our Chief Risk Officer reviewed their findings and agreed with their conclusion.
 Based on this update, our Compensation Committee continued to find that there is an appropriate balance between the risks inherent in our business and our compensation program.